 Bulk Up on Storage Solutions

-Last thing to do before you move into your new, smaller home is ensure it’s decked out with plenty of storage solutions in every room.
+The last thing to do before you move into your new, smaller home is ensuring it’s decked out with plenty of storage solutions in every room.
 Storage solutions come in a variety of options, so making it best fit the style of your new home is easy to accomplish.
-Bulking up on storage before you move in means an easier.
+Bulking up on storage before you move in means easier.